Gelarehh/Massive-MIMO/Spectral Efficiency vs Number of Servieces Antennas.md

-# Spectral Efficiency vs Number of Servieces Antennas at SINR= -6 dB, k = [16  32  64  128]
+# Analysis: Spectral Efficiency vs Number of Servieces Antennas at SINR= -6 dB, k = [16  32  64  128]

 In figure.10 of the article, total spectral efficiency is plotted as a function of the number of antennas in the transmitter for k = [16  32  64  128].